dIJKLMstra/MIPS/README.md

 # MIPS
-homework of Computer Organization and Design
+homeworks of Computer Organization and Design